ds5110/git-intro/git.md

 ## authentication

-* If you're cloning a public repo, then you don't need to worry about authentication
+* If all you're doing is cloning a public repo, then you don't need to worry about authentication.
-* To clone a private github repo (e.g., a repo set up with github-classroom), you'll need to authenticate
+* To clone a private github repo or update any kind of repo, you'll need to authenticate.
+You have some choices:
   * You can type your github username and password
     * This gets old fast.
   * You have a couple choices for automating things...